 Biblical principles of morality are not subject to debate, nor are they designed to be negotiable by some conference drawing up a code of ethics.
-Therefore, the effort to develop a study of ethics and etiquette has more Etiquette is about good manners, while ethics dictate good moral judgment.

-to do with good behavior and proper conduct in areas that may not be specifically addressed in Scripture.
+Therefore, the effort to develop a study of ethics and etiquette has more to do with good behavior and proper conduct in areas that may not be specifically addressed in Scripture.
 Morality will be addressed, not as though it was optional, but rather to stress the vital importance of moral purity in the lives of anyone who strives for ministry.